sysmon37/GraphToPDDL/Optic-Docker/README.md

-> This use an old version of optic
+> :warning: This used an old version of optic.

 ## Build Docker image
 ````